Board of Directors

 Finance – Malcolm Kpedekpo

 Malcolm is a qualified chartered accountant and Founding Partner of Panoramic Growth Equity, an investment business formed in 2009 and now one of the UK’s leading equity investors in fast growing, entrepreneurial companies.
-He is an experienced board member with an extensive local and national business network, having previously held positions with KPMG (in Aberdeen and Sydney, Australia) and the venture capital arm of the Bank of Scotland.
-Malcolm’s understanding of investing in and working with SME’s is supported by significant experience in Financial Management and the core accountancy disciplines of Audit, Transaction Services and Corporate Finance.
+In that role he invests in and works with companies to help them grow and enhance value.
+He is an experienced board member with an extensive local and national business network.

-Addi is a Partner in the Business Support and Restructuring department at law firm HBJ Gateley, based in their Aberdeen office.
+Addi is a Partner in the Business Support and Restructuring department at law firm Addleshaw Goddard LLP.
 She is a dual qualified lawyer in Scotland and England & Wales, with 15 years experience in the Finance and Property sectors.
 She specialises in real estate finance, distressed debt and distressed real estate and regularly advises clients on risk management.

 Addi has come through Girls’, U21 and Ladies’ Scotland ranks, and continues to play County golf for Galloway Ladies.
 She comes from a strong golfing pedigree.
 Her father, Edward Shamash, represented Scotland and played in The Open several times as an amateur.
 Her brother, Ben Shamash, represented Scotland at Boys’ level and reached the final of the Scottish Amateur Championship in 2005.
 Addi was a Scotland Selector for the Scottish Ladies’ Golfing Association for three years, and latterly sat on the Board of the Scottish Ladies’ Golfing Association in the run up to amalgamation.
 She has served on the Performance Committee of Scottish Golf since the amalgamation was completed.
 Addi also has a keen interest in coaching and fitness, and she is a Level 1 PGA qualified coach, a Level 3 Personal Trainer and holds a level 1 Titleist Performance Institute qualification.